illinois-data-curation/is477-sp25-Group-8/ProjectPlan.md

 ## March 23  - March 29: Data Acquisition

-1. Research the open source API key and unofficial anime platforms such as manga and anime community to gather more data to script a given amount of data from Kanji and create our third table
+1. Research the open source API key and anime platforms such as manga and anime community to gather more data to script a given amount of data from Kanji and create our third table

 2. Conduct exploratory data analysis and list out missing attributes and include necessary attributes